-The result of the second hypothesis revealed that there is a relationship between the attitudes of residents and police officers and operative community policing.
 The findings of hypothesis three disclosed that there is a relationship between obstacles of community policing and effective implementation of community policing in the study area.
-This result is in agreement with the observation515 of Otu and Aro (2013), which argued that: "? the police organization in Nigeria is facing serious obstacles that have continued to affect its legitimacy and the performance of its functions of crime prevention, control, or management.
-These challenges include poor funding by the government, systemic corruption and internal decadence, inadequate workforce, partisanship, ethnicity, lack of accountability, defects in constitutional provisions, and apparent lack of public confidence, further leading to weak or low legitimacy."
+This result is in agreement with the observation515 of Otu and Aro (2013), which argued that:

+"... the police organization in Nigeria is facing serious obstacles that have continued to affect its legitimacy and the performance of its functions of crime prevention. management. control, or These challenges include poor funding by the government, systemic corruption and internal decadence, inadequate workforce, partisanship, ethnicity, lack of accountability, defects in constitutional provisions, and apparent lack of public confidence, further leading to weak or low legitimacy."

-Furthermore, Akuul (2011) stated that "inadequate workforce and poor deployment of personnel are the stumbling blocks to effective community policing in Nigeria, such as recruiting, training, inefficiency and indiscipline, and lack of skill in specialized fields."
+Furthermore, Akuul (2011)stated that "inadequate workforce and poor deployment of personnel are the stumbling blocks to effective community policing in Nigeria, such as recruiting, training, inefficiency and indiscipline, and lack of skill in specialized fields."

-31 Summary, Conclusion and Recommendations a) Summary
+Summary, Conclusion and RECOMMENDATIONS

+a) Summary